AriaTofighi/seent/README.md

 # Seent

 Seent is a modern and feature-rich social media application.
-Built with a robust backend leveraging Nest.js, Prisma, and PostgreSQL, and a sleek frontend using Next.js, Seent offers a versatile platform for users to create and share posts, as well as engage with each other through likes, replies, and messaging.
+Built with a robust backend leveraging Nest.js, Prisma, and PostgreSQL, and a sleek frontend using Next.js, Seent offers a versatile platform for users to create and share posts, interact with each other through likes, replies, and messaging, as well as manage friendships and notifications.

 Incorporating features such as Facebook-inspired friendships for a more intimate experience, post threads, sorting and filtering options inspired by Reddit, and tagging functionality similar to Twitter, Seent provides both a rich private experience with close connections and an open, global platform for interacting with people around the world.
-The intuitive user interface allows for efficient management of notifications, making Seent a comprehensive social media hub for diverse interactions and content sharing.

 To see the deployed version, visit https://seent.vercel.app.